Elbiabuglio/Elbiabuglio/README.md

 </div>

-<p align="justify">I am a back-end developera based in Uberlândia, MG, Brazil.
+<p align="justify">I am a back-end developer based in Uberlândia, MG, Brazil.
 Graduated in Financial Management and Systems Analysis and Development, I began my journey in technology with the classic "Hello, World!", which marked my career transition and my first contact with Java.
 <br>
 Passionate about technology and the arts, I enjoy balancing the digital world with creative activities.
 My hobbies include running, reading, and making crochet accessories.
 I am always looking for new challenges that combine innovation, continuous learning, and purpose.
 <!--